Sarthakb317057/Texto-Chat-Application/README.md

 # Texto-Chat-Application
-This is real time Chat Application made using Socket.io and node.js
+This is real time Chat Application made using Socket.io, node.js and MongoDB
 <img src="img.png">